gopalanand333/random-time-Interval-generator-nodejs/README.md

 - change the data endpoints where you want the data stream to go.

 #### You are all set to start the data stream

+# postdata.js in scripts directory have caapability to trigger oauth 2.0 token calls and refresh token calls.